Traditional Tole Painting

 Oil painted central floral design, typical of pottery and furniture decoration of that time,

-with the pattern repeated around the outer edge.
+with the pattern repeated around the outer edge and scroll work around the central area.

-The Gilding is around the central area and the edges of the tray.
+The Gilding is also around the central area and the edges of the tray.

 Taken from a Tole Tea Tray thought to be dated about 1750.